JakubTuta/Ledger-APP/documentation/ARCHITECTURE.md

 Think of it like a newspaper: instead of researching every story when someone buys a paper, we do the research ahead of time and print it.
 Much faster.

+### Real-Time Notifications - The Alert System

+**What they do:** Send instant error alerts to your browser the moment something goes wrong.
+No polling, no refresh - errors appear immediately.

+**Here's how notifications flow:**

+1. Error log arrives at Ingestion Service
+2. Ingestion validates and queues it (normal flow)
+3. Immediately publishes notification to Redis Pub/Sub channel `notifications:errors:{project_id}`
+4. All Gateway instances subscribed to that channel receive it
+5. Gateway streams it to connected browsers via Server-Sent Events (SSE)
+6. Your dashboard shows an alert - typically within 30 milliseconds

+**Why SSE instead of WebSockets?**
+- Built into browsers (EventSource API)
+- Automatic reconnection if connection drops
+- Simpler for one-way server→client communication
+- Works over regular HTTP/HTTPS (easier behind load balancers)

+**Why Redis Pub/Sub?**
+Redis acts as an event bus.
+When Ingestion publishes a notification, Redis broadcasts it to all subscribed Gateway instances.
+This means you can scale horizontally - run 10 Gateway instances, and they'll all receive and stream notifications to their connected clients.

+**The trade-off:** Notifications are fire-and-forget.
+If you're not connected when an error occurs, you won't see that notification.
+That's by design - they're for instant awareness, not reliable delivery.
+Critical errors are still stored in the database for later review.

 ## How a Log Gets Stored

 Let's follow one log from your application to the database: